jonnyhyman/HDCS/README.md

 ---

-The creation of a new instrumentation variable into the interface is very simple.
+Creation of a new instrumentation variable into the interface
 ---

 1. Open the MainWindow GUI file (mainwindow.ui) found in the "design_files" folder. *Note that this is a Qt Creator / Qt Designer file, so get that program first to edit it.*